icebert04/icebert04.github.io/_posts/2018-2-23-the-truth-about-the-filipino-chinese.md

 ---
 ![Tsinoy](/images/Mang Ben.jpg)

-We do have a lot of "Tsinoy" (Chinese Filipino) in our country.
+We do have a lot of "**Tsinoy**" (Chinese Filipino) in our country.
 But how come most of them are Rich?

-The answer is this...
-"They started out Dirt Poor"!
-They are the prototypical "Rags To Riches" stories here in the Philippines.
+The answer is this... "**They started out Dirt Poor**"!
+They are the prototypical "**Rags To Riches**" stories here in the Philippines.

 In the late 18th century, China was in turmoil.
 Forcing many Chinese to leave their homeland in hopes of making a living.
 A lot of them came from Fujian province (southeast coast of mainland China).